asierra/Metagrafica/mg.1.md

 :   Text size in units of typographic points.

 `TSTYLE style`
-:  Set the style for text with one or more of these keywords, in lower case: roman, sanserif, courier, bold or italic.
+:  Set the style for text with one or more of these keywords, in lower case: roman (by default), sanserif, courier, bold or italic.

 `FILL`
 :  To fill all the next closed paths; no efect over the previous ones.